lwdStudio/lwdSite3/web/README.md

 ## ℹ️ Info

-   This is a gatsby front-end that connect to my Sanity headless CMS.
-In order to make the site work, you need to configure a Sanity Studio with my schema (Havn't finalized).
+   This is a gatsby front-end that connect to my Strapi headless CMS.
+In order to make the site work, you need to configure a corresponding Strapi application.

 ## 📜 Feature

-    ✅ Connects to Sanity, a headless CMS via Graphql.
+    ✅ Connects to Strapi, a headless CMS via Graphql.
     ✅ Tailwind CSS for page styling.
     ✅ A basic responsive layout.